nodee-apps/model/README.md

 # Advanced, database agnostic ODM

 Sometimes your application is not a simple to-do list and you need to write complex business logic.
-Rather than strictly predefined CRUD methods and hooks, nis-model is a set of tools which you can use to write your own logic, data sources and reusable behaviours.
+Rather than strictly predefined CRUD methods and hooks, enterprise-model is a set of tools which you can use to write your own logic, data sources and reusable behaviours.
 * Scheme (inheritable, with nested models)
 * Validations (extendable validations and sanitizers)
 * Defaults (inheritable default settings)